tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/存储桶管理_intl_en.md

 ## Overview
-This document provides an overview of APIs and SDK code samples related to cross-origin access, lifecycles, versioning, and cross-region replication.
+This document provides an overview of APIs and SDK code samples related to cross-origin access, lifecycle, versioning, and cross-region replication.

 **Cross-origin access**